 When my alma mater, Goethe University in Frankfurt am Main, was founded back in 1914, the physicists did not want the Dr. rer. nat. for their department.
 Translated literally, "rerum naturalium" means "natural things", and one of the founders claimed that you can only be a doctor of a science, not a thing (where I use "science" as translation of the German "Wissenschaft", which does not distinguish between humanities and natural sciences).

 Thus, Goethe University decided to be the only university that uses Dr. phil. nat. instead of Dr. rer. nat. as abbreviation of "Doktor der Naturwissenschaften".
-(This story was apparently forgotten and only discovered a few years ago by the university archivist, at least according to the university newsletter.)
+(This story was apparently forgotten and re-discovered by the university archivist in the early 2010s, at least according to the university newsletter.)
 Decades later, Computer Science was introduced, and as Goethe University has no engineers, the natural sciences doctorate was the natural choice.

-To cut a long story short: "Dr. phil. nat." means "Actually a Dr. rer. nat., but from Goethe University, because we are really special, unique snowflakes".
+To cut a long story short: "Dr. phil. nat." means "Actually a Dr. rer. nat., but from Goethe University, because we are really unique and special".

-Update from July 2015: I just discovered that Goethe University changed this in December 2014.
-Some of the departments, among them Computer Science, switched to rer. nat., which means that, after a transition phase, there will be no more Dr. phil. nat. in Computer Science.
+But all that is outdated anyway.
+In December 2014, Computer Science and some other departments switched to rer. nat., which means that, after a transition phase, there will be no more Dr. phil. nat. in Computer Science.